Home > growing anemones in pots

 Recommended Temperature Conditions

 Anemones appreciate cool temperatures.
-In general, they prefer daytime temperatures between 58–65°F and nighttime temperatures of 42–50°F. Monitor the forecast and move your pots to shelter if night temperatures fall dramatically.
+Daytime temperatures between 58–65°F and nighttime temperatures of 42–50°F are best.
+Move your pots to shelter if night temperatures fall dramatically.

 Managing Pests and Diseases